denisecase/stlouis-mn-homeowner-guide/README.md

   - Must prevent structural damage by allowing water flow
   - Openings must be installed below base flood elevation
   - Each enclosed area must have a minimum of 1 sq. inch vent per 1 sq. foot of enclosed space
   - Vents must be on at least two sides of the structure
+  - The bottom of each opening must be not more than 1 foot above the higher of the final interior grade (or floor) and the finished exterior grade immediately under each opening.
   - Source: [Contact St. Louis County Planning & Zoning](https://www.stlouiscountymn.gov/departments-a-z/planning-zoning)

 - **FEMA Flood Opening Requirements:**